 Semilla Verde Boutique Hotel

 One of the best Santa Cruz hotels is the Semilla Verde Boutique Hotel.
-It’s set a little further away from the centre of Santa Cruz, as a rural retreat, secluded and surrounded by nature.
-The traditional guest house also boasts a negative carbon footprint through their various green initiatives and eco-design.
+It’s set a little further away from the centre of Santa Cruz as a rural retreat, secluded and surrounded by nature.
+The traditional guest house also boasts a negative carbon footprint through various green initiatives and eco-design.
 The funds raised through the hotel go back into the local economy and conservation projects.

 Lonesome George Eco Lodge

 For another sustainable hotel option while visiting Santa Cruz, Galapagos, check out the Lonesome George Eco-Lodge.
 The family-run lodge is located 15 minutes from the La Estación Beach in Puerto Ayora by foot, 2 minutes from the famous fish market at Pelican Bay, and just 200 m from the main street.
 If you wish to explore a little further, they also have free bikes for you to use.
+It’s an excellent budget-friendly option at USD $68 per night with a central location you can’t beat.

 Where to Eat: Isla Santa Cruz Restaurants

-While Santa Cruz Island may be better known for its nature and wildlife rather than its cuisine, there are still plenty of options to experience the traditional flavours of Ecuador.
+While Santa Cruz Island may be better known for its nature and wildlife than its cuisine, there are still plenty of options to experience the traditional flavours of Ecuador.
 Here are a few Isla Cruz restaurants you should definitely take the time to visit.

 The restaurant of the Finch Bay hotel offers sustainable fine dining with the freshest organic ingredients, combining traditional Ecuadorian dishes with International flair.
 While the menu is mostly seafood, they do offer a good range of vegetarian options with a lot of the herbs and produce coming from their own vegetable garden.